Ethical Principles

 1. Research Paper

 This is the most common article type where data obtained from an original study is presented in a detailed manner.
 It is composed of sections such as hypothesis, method, result, data analysis and discussion.
-It is preferred that the work be no longer than 8000 words.
+It is preferred that the work be not less than 5000 words.
 The article is evaluated through a blind review process.

 2. Compilation and Literature Review Articles